Posysaev/BADERvsOS/README.md

 # BADERvsOS
 Explore trend between Bader charges and oxidation states for binaries with AFLOW database and Python.
-File 'Full_for_SV_and_MV.csv' includes final data set used in the article ...
+File 'Full_for_SV_and_MV.csv' includes final data set used in the article Comput.
+Mater.
+Sci., 2019, Accepted for publication.
+Currently available on chemrxiv.org/s/c9564778b1aa7523f855

 quick_check.py can be used to analyze trends between OS and Bader charges.
 It is very first version and it needs a lot of work to be used for a wider community.